TelecomsXChangeAPi/OpenTextShield/Installation.md

 Setting up **Open Text Shield** is quick and easy with Docker.
 Follow these steps to get started:

-**Note:** Our Dockerized version currently supports only ARM architecture.
-We plan to release a version for AMD/Intel architectures soon.

 ### 1. Pull the Latest Docker Image
 ```bash
 docker pull telecomsxchange/opentextshield:latest